What is Sharpe Ratio?

 Sharpe ratio, also referred to as the Sharpe measure or Sharpe index, is a measure used to gauge the return of an investment in comparison to its risk.

-The ratio is the average return of a financial portfolio earned in excess of and adjusted for its risk.
+The Sharpe ratio is the average return a financial asset earned in excess of the risk-free rate adjusted for its risk.
 The risk-free rate is subtracted from the mean returns to give investors a better understanding of their investments by isolating the profit associated with risk-taking activities.

-Generally, the higher the Sharpe ratio of a portfolio, the greater the investment return relative to the amount of risk, and the better the investment.
-The Sharpe ratio can be used to evaluate a single stock or investment, or an entire investment portfolio.
+Generally, the higher the Sharpe ratio of an investment, the greater the risk-adjusted return.
+The Sharpe ratio can be used to evaluate a single stock or investment, or an entire investment portfo

 Read also: The Real Estate Risk/Reward Spectrum